salehsoleimani/salehsoleimani/README.md

-<h1>It's Saleh</h1>
+<h1>Saleh Soleimani</h1>

-enthusiastic Android, cross-platform, Backend, MERN stack developer with +5 years of experience.
+Enthusiastic Android, Cross-Platform, Back-end, MERN stack developer with +5 years of experience.

 ## About me

+- I tend to be a generalist, open to new experiences
-- :nerd_face: I am interested in DL, Computer-Vision
+- I am interested in DL, Computer-Vision
-- 📫 How to reach me: salehsoleymani81@gmail.com
+- 📫 let's talk about what's in your mind: salehsoleymani81@gmail.com

-## My Skills
+## Skills

-### Cross Platform
+### Cross-Platform

 <p>
   &emsp;